mixja/ansible-dpdk-seastar/README.md

 - `seastar_rebuild` - if set to any value, forces Seastar to be built.
 - `seastar_version` - specifies the branch, tag or commit hash to build.
 If a change is detected from the current repo, Seastar will be rebuilt.
-- `dpdk_rebuild` - if set to any value, forces DPDK to be built/
+- `dpdk_rebuild` - if set to any value, forces DPDK to be built.

 The following example forces DPDK to be built: